israelopeters/splitface-frontend/README.md

 When the app is up, you can interact with it.
 (If no data are showing on the home page upon starting the app, then it means the cloud instances of the API and database have been pulled down to eliminate the cost.)

 ## Layouts
 The app comprises different pages, which are listed below as different activities representing different functionalities.
+The ones with visuals are those I worked on.

 ### Home activity
 A RecyclerView of all posts in the app.
 Users can filter the posts by specific styles.
 A bottom navigation is present here and in most of the other pages, from which a user can navigate between the home page (landing activity), add post page, and profile page.<br/>